jamesrisberg/SplitStreamrIOS/README.md

 Data chunks are queued by an associated chunk number sent along with the data, and are played back by the music player.

-Details on the server can be found here: https://github.com/jamesrisberg/SplitStreamrBackend
+Details on the server can be found [here](https://github.com/jamesrisberg/SplitStreamrBackend).